moldiscovery/structure_home_dist/README.md

   provided in the StructureHome metadata.
   This error may happen because the GPCR Uniprot AC of the protein had been marked as deprecated, when the StructureHome metadata was generated.
+* NO_GENERIC_NUMBERING: raised when one of the proteins used in an alignment features no GPCRdb generic numbering.
+In this case alignment becomes impossible, because we have no way to generate a common subset between the two structures.
 * COMMON_GNS_ERROR: while aligning a pair of structures, the script was unable to compute a common residues subset between the target and the mobile structures.